Special Music School: History

 The school was founded in 1996 and originally called The Special Music School of America.
 Inspired by the "spets-shkola," special music school system of the former Soviet Union, many original members of the music faculty are Russian-conservatory trained musicians.

 In the fall of 2006 Special Music School established the after-school Young Artist Program for grades 9–12.
 It offers music students intensive after-school study courses.
 Each week students have classes covering literature and composition, music theory, and ear-training.
 Students also perform in chamber music and solo recitals.

 In 2005, former Special Music School Director Jenny Undercofler founded Face the Music, initially an 8-member after school music ensemble, and now NYC's only "alt classical" teen ensemble composed of 75 students from music students in the tri-state area aged 10 to 18.
 In 2011 ASCAP awarded its Aaron Copland Award to both Face the Music and Jenny Undercofler.

 Sports

-There are no sports teams for K-8 students, who are discouraged from joining sports teams outside of school.
-Instead, students are encouraged and expected to devote most of their extracurricular time to practicing their instrument, joining high-level music ensembles in the city and/or making use of Kaufman Music Center's Lucy Moses School classes as well as concerts at Merkin Concert Hall.
+There are no sports teams for K-8 students, who are encouraged to join sports teams outside of school.
+However, students are encouraged and expected to devote most of their extracurricular time to practicing their instrument, joining high-level music ensembles in the city and/or making use of Kaufman Music Center's Lucy Moses School classes as well as concerts at Merkin Concert Hall.

 However, in high school, Special Music School offers students the opportunity to participate in many different sports.
 The schools in the Martin Luther King Jr. Educational Campus are all represented in one team within the Public School Athletic League (PSAL).